microbit-playground/microbit-playground.github.io/README.md

 * `\_config.yml` loads variables for the production environment (eg. `url: https://github...`)
 * `\_plugins\set_development_environment.rb` loads variables for development environment (eg. `url: http://localhost`)

-Running the website on localhost loads the development variables from the plugin.
+Running the website on localhost loads the development variables from a plugin.
-Running the website on Github does not load a plugin so loads values from _config.yml.
+Running the website on Github use `_config.yml` production values since plugins are not used on github.

 ## TODO